 Whether you are detailing a classic muscle car or maintaining a commuter car, you want to preserve your vehicle’s paint.
 When it comes to preserving your car’s appearance, you have a choice to make: wax or sealant.
 Both will keep your vehicle shining, but which is better for car paint?
 The terms wax and sealant are often used interchangeably, but they are actually two distinct products.
 Here is a comparison.

 Car waxes are semi-solid pastes made with Carnauba wax from the Brazilian Tree of Life, which secretes the wax to coat its leaves.
 This natural coating provides the plant protection from the extreme dampness and humidity of the region.
-The same properties that protect this tree also protect your vehicle from UV rays, heat and oxidation.
-It also repels water, moisture and other environmental contaminates.
+The same properties that protect this tree also protect your vehicle from UV rays, heat, and oxidation.
+It also repels water, moisture, and other environmental contaminants.

 The best car waxes contain 1/3 Carnauba wax mixed with oils or solvents to make it smoother and easier to apply.
 Carnauba-based waxes protect up to three months and give a deep, glossy shine that appears to sink straight into the paint, resulting in a warm and reflective glow.
 This wet, glossy shine is a favorite of auto enthusiasts and show car owners.